Invitation to the Dance (film): "Ring Around the Rosy"

 The second segment, named after the nursery rhyme "Ring Around the Rosy" was based upon Arthur Schnitzler's La Ronde, and it is set to original music by André Previn, who is off-camera at the piano.
 It tells romantic stories tied by the exchange of a gold bracelet.
-The bracelet originally is given by a husband (David Paltenghi) to his flirtatious and apparently unfaithful wife Daphne Dale.
+The bracelet originally is given by a husband (David Paltenghi) to his flirtatious and apparently unfaithful wife (Daphne Dale).
 She gives it to her paramour, an artist (Youskevitch), at a party.
 The husband sees this and stalks off.
 The artist gives the bracelet to a model (Claude Bessy), who gives it to her boyfriend the Sharpie (Tommy Rall), who is introduced giving an acrobatic dance at a stage door.
 He in turn gives it to the femme fatale (Belita), only to have her present it to a crooner (Irving Davies) after his performance.
-He gives the bracelet to a hatcheck girl (Diana Adams) She returns home to her boyfriend, a marine (Kelly).
+He gives the bracelet to a hatcheck girl (Diana Adams) She returns home to her boyfriend, a Marine (Kelly).

-When the marine sees the bracelet, he angrily takes it and storms out.
+When the Marine sees the bracelet, he angrily takes it and storms out.
 Coming out of a bar, he encounters a streetwalker (Tamara Toumanova) and dances with her, giving her the bracelet before walking off again.
 The husband encounters the streetwalker and sees the bracelet.
 He buys it from her and reunites with his wife, returning it to her.

 "Sinbad the Sailor"

-The third segment takes its name from a fictional character.
-It is a fantasy consisting of live action and Hanna-Barbera-directed cartoons set in the casbah of a Middle Eastern country.
+The third segment takes its name from the Arabian Nights hero.
+It is a fantasy consisting of live action and William Hanna-Joseph Barbera-directed animated cartoons set in the casbah of a Middle Eastern country.
 Kelly plays a sailor who is sold a magic lantern.
 Rubbing the lamp, he discovers a childlike genie (David Kasday).
 Put off by the genie at first, the sailor soon befriends him and changes his clothes into a miniature sailor suit to match his.
 The genie uses his magic to transport them both inside a book of One Thousand and One Nights.
 This puts him in conflict with a cartoon dragon, and then two palace guards wielding swords, and falling in love with a cartoon harem girl.
 With the genie's help, he defeats the two guards by out-dancing them.
 The harem girl then joins him and the genie after the latter changes her clothes into a women's naval uniform.
 The film ends with the three of them as they dance into the distance together.

 This segment includes complex dance sequences showing a live Kelly dancing with cartoon characters in the picture.
 Use is also made of the original themes of Nikolai Rimsky-Korsakov's Scheherazade by the MGM music department team of adapter Roger Edens, conductor Johnny Green and orchestrator Conrad Salinger.